 Call recording, a feature we have long taken for granted, is no longer as seamless on most new Android phones in India.
-Customizable call recording has always been a noticeable omission on stock Android phones, and now many manufacturers including OnePlus, Xiaomi, Realme, Poco, and Oppo are replacing their dialer apps with google’s stock dialer on new and upcoming phones, thus curbing several call recording features.
+Customizable call recording has always been a noticeable omission on stock Android phones, and now many manufacturers including OnePlus, Xiaomi, Realme, Poco, and Oppo are replacing their dialer apps with google’s stock dialer on new and upcoming phones, thus eliminating the much sought-after auto call recording feature.

 Why auto-call recording is missing on most new Android phones?

-Phones like Poco X3, Realme 7 Pro, Realme 7, OnePlus Nord, Realme Narzo series, and OPPO F17 series are some notable examples that are missing auto call recording and that’s because they use Google’s stock Dialer app instead of their native dialers.
-It looks like Samsung and Vivo are the only brands that continue to use their own dialer apps for now (apart from phones priced under 10k).
+Almost all OnePlus, Realme, Poco, OPPO and Xiaomi phones that we have tested post-October 2020 are missing auto call recording and that’s because they use Google’s stock Dialer app instead of their native dialers.
+It looks like Samsung and Vivo are the only brands that continue to use their own dialer apps for now (Some phones priced under 10k being exceptions).

 This isn’t the first time Google is cracking on Auto call recording.
 Android 9 Pie blocked all call recording apps and rendered them useless without root access.